samislam/mmhf/README.md

 - **queryOptions:** uses `{ new: true, runValidators: true }` internally by default.
 - see the options available in the **available options** section.

-Update one document, search for it using the by its ID, update the specified fields specified in the `updateObj` arguemnt, and send the response.
+Update one document, search for it using the by its ID, update the specified fields specified in the `updateObj` argument, and send the response.

 - Internally uses the Mongoose method `Model.findByIdAndUpdate()`.
 - operation success status code: **200**.